rubocop/rubocop/legacy-docs/formatters.md

 **Machine-parsable**

 The `junit` style formatter provides the JUnit formatting.
-This formatter is based on [rubocop-junit-formatter gem](https://github.com/mikian/rubocop-junit-formatter).
+This formatter is based on the [rubocop-junit-formatter gem](https://github.com/mikian/rubocop-junit-formatter).

 ```sh
 $ rubocop --format junit